 LLDC chairman and London Mayor Boris Johnson said: "My position on the future of the stadium remains what it has always been: that we can secure a terrific future for this much loved and iconic venue with or without a football team playing there.

 "It will, if it goes through, mean a football legacy for the stadium but there is still a lot of negotiation to go on between the LLDC and West Ham United about the terms of the deal."

-BBC sports editor David Bond reported earlier on Wednesday that West Ham's owners must agree to share the profits from any future sale of the Premier League club if the move is to go through.
+BBC sports editor David Bond that West Ham's owners must agree to share the profits from any future sale of the Premier League club if the move is to go through.

 In a statement West Ham did not comment on the issue but said the LLDC's decision "guarantees a true and lasting legacy for east London and the best possible outcome for the British taxpayer".

 Vice-chairman Karren Brady said the stadium could become a "multi-use destination of which east London and the nation as a whole can be proud".

 "I have never lost sight of our vision to play our part, along with the stadium's major stakeholders, in ensuring it grows into a global asset.
 It is the 'jewel in the crown' of the park, watched by the world," she added.

 The move would see West Ham relocate two miles (3.2km) from their 35,000-capacity Upton Park to a stadium reduced from 80,000 seats at the Olympics to 60,000.

 West Ham would be the anchor tenants, with other events, such as the 2017 World Athletics Championships, staged at the stadium.